mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_card_token

-<p>Creates a single-use token that represents a bank account’s details.This token can be used in place of a bank account dictionary with any API method.These tokens can be used only once: by attaching them to a <a href="#create_recipient">recipient</a> or <a href="#account">Custom account</a>.</p>
+Creates a single-use token that represents a bank account’s details.This token can be used in place of a bank account dictionary with any API method.These tokens can be used only once: by attaching them to a recipient or Custom account.

 <details><summary>Parameters</summary>